Outpatient Cardiac Rehabilitation

 In order to participate in an outpatient cardiac rehabilitation program, you must have approval from your doctor.
 Cardiac rehab is covered by most insurance programs.

 Smoking Cessation Services

-If you have a desire to stop smoking, DRMC provides quarterly classes.
+If you have a desire to stop smoking, DRMC provides classes throughout the year.
 Click here for more information about group sessions.
-Our smoking cessation counselors are trained by American Lung Association.

 Related Health Content